wingscms/wings/docs/docs/users/general/publish.md

 A brief overview of the content cards is listed below.
 You can visit the [demo article with all elements](https://demo.wings.dev/articles/all-elements) to see what they look like by default.

 - Header: a chapter title and description, which typically is used to create an in-page navigation menu to skip to certain headers/chapters.
+- Text: this is a text element that is meant to stand out from regular text copy.
+On the frontend, it may be rendered as text with a contrasting background color.
 - Image: a single image, which has to be uploaded on the 'Media' page beforehand.
 It can be used with various layout types ('sizes').
 - Quote: either a blockquote or a pullquote.
 - Campaign: an inserted petition, event or fundraiser campaign.